 An Infographic View of Gowers's Elsevier Exposé

-Scholastica welcomes Alison Mudditt, Director of University of California Press, to The Open Access Stories series!
+We're excited to welcome Alexander Grossmann to The Open Access Stories blog series!
 Share this story and your own on Twitter by using the hashtag - #MyOAStory.